Visiting Bhutan in April: Best Time for Spring Blooms, Festivals, and More

 Watching Bird in Bhutan in April

-April is not as cold as the previous months of winter, so there is no need to bring many warmer clothes with you.
-T-shirts are the order of the day, though you are better off wearing long pants rather than shorts.
+April is warmer than the preceding months, so you don’t need to bring as many warm clothes.
+T-shirts are the order of the day for staying comfortable, though you are better off wearing long pants rather than shorts.

 Recommended Bhutan Tour Packages